Disability Evaluation Under Social Security

 c.
 Significant deterioration of other organ systems.

-A. Non-Hodgkins lymphoma, including Burkitt's and anaplastic large cell.
-Persistent or recurrent following initial antineoplastic therapy.
+2. Persistent or recurrent following initial anticancer therapy.

 113.06 Leukemia.
 (See 113.00K2.)

-A. Acute leukemia (including T-cell lymphoblastic lymphoma and juvenile chronic myelogenous leukemia (JCML)).
+A. Acute leukemia (including all types of lymphoblastic lymphoma and juvenile chronic myelogenous leukemia (JCML).
 Consider under a disability until at least 24 months from the date of diagnosis or relapse, or at least 12 months from the date of bone marrow or stem cell transplantation, whichever is later.
 Thereafter, evaluate any residual impairment(s) under the criteria for the affected body system.

 B. Chronic myelogenous leukemia (except JCML), as described in 1 or 2:

-1. Accelerated or blast phase.
+1. Accelerated or blast phase (see 113.00K2b).
 Consider under a disability until at least 24 months from the date of diagnosis or relapse, or at least 12 months from the date of bone marrow or stem cell transplantation, whichever is later.
 Thereafter, evaluate any residual impairment(s) under the criteria for the affected body system.

 2. Chronic phase, as described in a or b: